Dnkii/Automatic-Segmentation-of-Temporal-Bone-Structures-from-Clinical-Conventional-CT/README.md

 ### Train

-Run main.py and insert "1".
+Run main.py and choose "1".K-fold cross validation is used in the training.
+During the training process, the program will output the dice value on each structure.
+The trained model file will be saved in the automatically created "model" folder

 ### Test

-Run main.py and insert "2".
+Run main.py and choose "2".
+The results of automatic segmentation will be generated to the same file as the data.